BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 To consider keeping:

-The photo and a note from here about receiving the Medal of Freedom from Eisenhower: https://physicsworld.com/a/brilliant-polymath-troubled-person-how-john-von-neumann-shaped-our-world/

 <p>Year ago, in the introduction to a college textbook for a course I took on Buddhism,
 there was a description of a person (a historian, as I recall) looking at a Buddha statue.